sakaiproject/sakai/basiclti/docs/sakai_lti_vendor.md

 *basiclti/basiclti-docs/resources/docs/sakai\_basiclti\_portlet.doc*

-*Which give you a more in-depth description of the options available when pre-configuring Basic LTI tools in Sakai.*
+*Which give you a more in-depth description of the options available when pre-configuring LTI tools in Sakai.*

 Introduction
 ============

-Thank you for your interest in the IMS Basic LTI test tool.
-This document will describe how to install the IMS Basic LTI test tool in your Sakai instance.
+Thank you for your interest in the IMS LTI test tool.
+This document will describe how to install the IMS LTI test tool in your Sakai instance.

-At this point you should have been provided a URL, key, and secret for the IMS Basic LTI Test Tool.
+At this point you should have been provided a URL, key, and secret for the IMS LTI Test Tool.

 **URL:** https://www.tsugi.org/lti-test/tool.php